Updated: April 6, 2021, 12:36 p.m.

 Both the Tampa and Wildwood Girl Scout Stores are open for in-store shopping and pre-scheduled curbside pickup.
-You can find store hours for both locations at gswcf.org/store.
-The Saturday Shops at Camps Dorothy Thomas and Wai Lani will remain closed until further notice.
+You can find store hours and protocols for both locations at gswcf.org/store.
+The Saturday Shops at Camps Dorothy Thomas and Wai Lani remain closed until further notice.

 Tips to Stay Safe and Healthy

 We advise that everyone follow the steps outlined by the CDC:

 - Clean your hands often